Elcaro-Software/Rsms-project/NON-LICENCE.md

 # Non-Licence

+---

 This text is explenatory and not a juridically binding text.

 Nothing in this text explicitly grants or denies you any rights in concern of the usage of this document/code repository.

+Don't worry, and use and contribute to the repository in any way you seem fit and contributes to the aims and purpose of this project and broader scope of the **Elcaro project**.

+The only exception to the previous is that what is mentioned under the terms of the Licence denial (see below).

 ---